 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

-If you’re going into a dealership without first shopping around for an auto loan, then you may be leaving money on the table.
-That’s because the dealership may not offer the best rate, so you may be driving your newly financed car with a less-than-attractive APR.
+A Capital One auto loan could be good for car buyers seeking to prequalify for an auto loan on a new or used car from a dealership.
+If you’re going into the dealership without first shopping around for an auto loan, then you may be leaving money on the table.
+That’s because the dealership may not offer your best rate.

 What is Capital One?

 Capital One is the eighth largest bank in the U.S. by assets.
 It offers personal banking products including deposit accounts, credit cards and loans, as well as small business and commercial banking products.
 Its auto financing arm provides loans for new and used vehicles as well as refinance loans.
 You could even search for cars near your location through Capital One’s website, apply for prequalification and finish up the paperwork at the dealer.